Audio Indicator (46)

 Piezo and electro-mechanical buzzers are widely used across a variety of industries for indication or alarm purposes.
 Typical applications include;

 Medical Household appliances Toys Timers Industrial Weighing & Measurement Office equipment Leisure industry Control panels Safety & Security AutomotiveUK Distributor - Alan Butcher Components We have been distributing Buzzers & Sounders for over 30 years.
 During this time we have developed strong working relationships with our suppliers.
 This is essential for us to be able to support our customers with high quality products and technical expertise.
 We are able to offer customised solutions, working with both customer and supplier to ensure requirements are met quickly and efficiently.
 We supply to OEMs of all sizes as well as large mainline distributors.
 Miniature speakers are also a key part of our audio range.
-Click on our blog page “buzzer vs speaker” to discover more about audio component selection.
+Determining whether to use an audio transducer vs speaker is an important question.
+Our blog “buzzer vs speaker” provides an overview of points to consider when deciding between audio transducer vs speaker.
+Click on the link and if you have any questions, give us a call.

 Buzzers and Sounders